xshard/Shard/doc/README.md

 Setup
 ---------------------
 [Groestlcoin Core](http://groestlcoin.org/download) is the original Groestlcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Groestlcoin transactions (which is currently several MBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+However, it downloads and stores the entire history of Groestlcoin transactions (which is currently several MBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a half hour to a hour or more.

 Running
 ---------------------